RyanMcG/incise/README.md

 2. Invoke the thunk/delay.
 Write files and return corresponding `java.io.File` instances.

-Despite parsers needing to have two steps the work does not have to really be split between them.
+Despite parsers needing two steps, the work does not have to really be split between them.
 In fact, the general guidance is to do as much work as possible in the thunk/delay.
 The copy parser (`incise.parsers.impl.copy/parse`) is a good example of this.
-Since it has no need to be aware of parser invocations or side effects during step 1 it has no side effects (e.g. I/O operations).
+Because it has no need to be aware of parser invocations or side effects during step 1 it has no side effects (e.g. I/O operations).
 All side effects occur in step 2.